 The U.S. health care system continues to move from fee-for-service toward fee-for-value, or value-based care and payment.
 Children’s hospitals are increasingly under pressure to adopt and report on meaningful quality measures that demonstrate value in the care provided to patients.

 Selecting meaningful measures for your hospital’s value programs is critically important, complex, and time and resource intensive.
-There are hundreds, even thousands of pediatric measures in use, but few agreed upon, standard measures and measure sets in children’s health care.
-Moreover, the small number of national and regional pediatric measure sets that do exist include few pediatric acute inpatient and specialty care measures.
+There are thousands of pediatric measures in use, but few agreed upon, standard measures and measure sets in children’s health care.
+The limited national and regional pediatric measure sets that do exist include few pediatric acute inpatient and specialty care measures.
 In the absence of recognized measure sets, you are left to select measures, or have measures imposed upon you, without the benefit of industry experience.

 Common questions providers pose include:

 - Where can you go to find out what measures are available?

 - What are the measures with real-world application?